-DESIGN THINKING
+🔅 DESIGN THINKING

 This course is an introduction to the historical and contemporary world of design.
-Students explore the design process to visualize compelling ideas using color, balance, emphasis, pattern, contrast, scale, and movement.
-This course focuses primarily on problem solving design challenges while learning the basics in professional design programs such as Adobe Photoshop, Illustrator, and InDesign.
+Students explore the design thinking process as a means of addressing a series of visual challenges.
+Visual communication skills using color, balance, emphasis, pattern, contrast, scale and movement are developed, while also learning the basics in professional design programs such as Photoshop and Illustrator.